nodejs/node/deps/npm/doc/misc/npm-config.md

 The program to use to view help content.

 Set to `"browser"` to view html help content in the default web browser.

-### yes

-* Default: null
-* Type: Boolean or null

-If set to `null`, then prompt the user for responses in some circumstances.

-If set to `true`, then answer "yes" to any prompt.
-If set to `false` then answer "no" to any prompt.

 ## SEE ALSO